sane-pixma.5

 bjnp://10.0.1.4 for IPv4,

-bjnp://[2001:888:118e:18e2:21e:8fff:fe36:b64a] for a literal
+bjnp://[2001:888:118e:18e2:21e:8fff:fe36:b64a] for a lit-

-IPv6-address or bjnp://myscanner.mydomain.org for a hostname.
+eral IPv6-address or bjnp://myscanner.mydomain.org for a

-method.
-Port 8610 is the standard port for mfnp, 8612 for bjnp.
+8610 is the standard port for mfnp, 8612 for bjnp.

-A scanner specific timeout value for the network protocol can be
+scanner-specific timeout value for the network protocol.

-set using the bjnp-timeout parameter.
 The value is in ms.

-Define scanners each on a new line.
+Define each scanner each on a separate line.

-More globally applicable timeouts can be set using the bjnp-
+More globally-applicable timeouts can be set using the bjnp-

 timeout parameter as follows: